 ℹ️ Add other's IG Candid to your story tray.
 And everyday at a different time, get a notification to capture and share a Photo in 2 Minutes. pic.twitter.com/caTCgUPtEV

 Users who participate in Candid Stories will be sent a notification prompting them to share a candid photo — using the Dual Camera feature.

 Once complete, it'll appear on their Instagram Stories — where they can then use any of the app's editing tools (excluding filters).

 According to Meta, Candid Stories will only be visible "to those who also share their own."

 And if users don't want to receive a notification, they can also capture an Instagram Candid "from the Stories camera or the multi-author story at the top of feed."

 As Instagram evolves, it’s also had to consider Gen Z (an up and coming generation) and how they interact with social media.

 Unlike millennials, who made perfectly-curated feeds popular, Gen Z prefers less filters, less polish, and less time spent thinking about captions or the perfect angle.

-While Candid Challenges is still in early days testing, if Instagram does move forward to release it, we could see much more transparency and authenticity on the platform.
+While Candid Stories is still being tested, if Instagram does launch it, we could see much more transparency and authenticity on the platform.

 From creators posting in-the-moment content, to brands showcasing their behind-the-scenes process, we might be witnessing the beginning of the end for picture-perfect feeds.